fluxdigital/FluxDigital.Extensions/README.md

 4. Add the Help Message Rich Text (you can include links here and other simple HTML elements if you wish).
 ![Sauron Edit](/Sauron/FluxDigital.Extensions.Sauron.Web/SitecorePackage/sauron-example-page.png)
 5. Ensure it's Enabled.
-6. Save and view the Page in Experience Editor.
+6. Save and view a Page which uses this template in Experience Editor.
 You should see your message at the top of the page similar to below:
 ![Sauron Message](/Sauron/FluxDigital.Extensions.Sauron.Web/SitecorePackage/sauron-message.png)

 ## Performance & Caching
 The module was tested with 100+ sub folders with a total of 379 page help message items.
 The first (uncached) load time for these is approximately 500 milliseconds, subsequent page loads are cached and take 0.02 - 0.03 milliseconds.
-With an handful of page help messages these numbers will be even lower so there should be little or no performance hit from this module.
+With an handful of page help messages the inital load is a few milliseconds so there should be little or no performance hit from this module.
 The default cache timeout is 24hrs and set in the config: `<setting name="SauronCacheTimeMins" value="1440" />`.
 The cache is also cleared when new page help messages are created or are updated.

 ## Configuration

-The module configuration settings can be found here: xFluxDigital.Extensions.Sauron.config
+The module configuration settings can be found in the following config file: xFluxDigital.Extensions.Sauron.config

 You can disable the module be setting the value of this setting to false: `<setting name="SauronEnabled" value="true" />`